ghc-proposals/ghc-proposals/principles.rst

 a.
 For every appearance of
 an identifier, it is possible to determine whether that appearance is a *binding site* or an *occurrence*, without involving the type system.
-Furthermore, for *occurrences*, it is possible to identify the binding site of that identifier, still without involving the type system.

 b.
 For every *occurrence* of an identifier, it is possible to uniquely identify its *binding site*, without